Running is one of the best exercises for weight loss and overall health. But why are you running?

 Fight frustration and unhappiness

 Today, many of us no longer face the same physical challenges to survival, but the primary drive to survive is still there.
-This drive may be even stronger today because we have more choices and opportunities than ever before.
-The problem is that our environment has changed faster than our genes can keep up, and this mismatch between our environment and our biology can be a source of frustration and unhappiness.
+This drive may be even stronger today because we have more choices and opportunities than ever.
+The problem is that our environment has changed faster than our genes can keep up, and this mismatch between our environment and biology can be a source of frustration and unhappiness.

 So why are you running?